CloudCoinConsortium/CloudBank-V2/CloudCoinWalletProject.md

 # CloudBank in CloudCoin Wallet

 ## PHASE 1
+Note: Phase 1 will not include a GUI but will be done by configuration file (Unless it is easier to include a GUI to configure)

 In phase one, we will quickly get things going.
 We want to enable four or five remote services that will allow merchants to leverage the CloudCoin Wallet to quickly implement CloudCoin in their projects.
 We will start with one default automatically created user and password that will have access to only one local wallet and one skywallet.